Hermanno/maven-plugin/was6-maven-plugin/README.md

 ## Install application

-For install several applications on one cluster or on one or several servers
+For install several applications on one cluster or on several servers

 ```xml
 			<plugin>